 Is There an EzriCare Eye Drops Recall?

 EzriCare said in a statement that it “had no role in the formulation, packaging delivery system or actual manufacturing of this product.”
-The company said it only designed the label and marketed the eye drops.
+The company said it only designed the label and marketed the contaminated eye drops.

 Pseudomonas Aeruginosa Eye Infections